hpalmete/dilbert-tools/README.md

  * YYYY
    Download the strip from the given year.

+Date/year arguments may be separated with spaces, commas, or both, and extraneous spaces and commas will be ignored.

 The `-o/--output/--output-dir` argument is optional, and it is the folder where you want the strip(s) to be saved.
 It defaults to saving in the current directory.